DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/jar.md

 ```

 {{% notice note %}}
 Request URI processing is disabled by default.
-Enable on the :ref:`IdentityServer Options <refOptions>` under ``Endpoints``.
-Also see the security considerations from the JAR `specification <https://tools.ietf.org/html/draft-ietf-oauth-jwsreq-23#section-10.4>`_.
+Enable on the [Endpoints]({{<ref "/reference/options#endpoints">}}) on the *IdentityServerOptions*.
+Also see the security considerations from the JAR [specification](https://tools.ietf.org/html/draft-ietf-oauth-jwsreq-23#section-10.4).
 {{% /notice %}}

 ## Accessing the request object data
-You can access the validated data from the request object in two ways
+You can access the validated data from the request object in two ways:

-* wherever you have access to the ``ValidatedAuthorizeRequest``, the ``RequestObjectValues`` dictionary holds the values
+* Wherever you have access to the *ValidatedAuthorizeRequest*, the *RequestObjectValues* dictionary holds the values.
-* in the UI code you can call ``IIdentityServerInteractionService.GetAuthorizationContextAsync``, the resulting ``AuthorizationRequest`` object contains the ``RequestObjectValues`` dictionary as well
+* In the UI code you can call *IIdentityServerInteractionService.GetAuthorizationContextAsync*, the resulting [AuthorizationRequest]({{<ref "/reference/interaction_service#authorizationrequest">}}) object contains the *RequestObjectValues* dictionary as well.